 - When the other believes you will use your authority.

 - When there is inadequate time to work through the differences.

 - When and where all other means have failed.

-- When one is able to monitor performance.
+- When one can monitor performance.

 - When performance is easily evaluated and can be evaluated promptly.

-- On important, unpopular courses of action.
+- On necessary, unpopular courses of action.

-3. Avoiding / Acommodating
+3. Avoiding / Accommodating

 Avoiding conflict (staying away from it) is not really a conflict management technique.
 There are a few methods to avoid conflict: ignoring the conflict (pretend you don’t see it), fleeing from it (actively removing yourself from the place of conflict) or accommodating the conflict (you go along with the other, you don’t deal with it).